capytaine/capytaine/docs/user_manual/installation.rst

 Optional dependencies
 ---------------------

+All the required dependencies should be installed automatically with the Conda package.
-Optional dependencies can be manually installed.
+More optional dependencies can be manually installed.
 They are nice to have but not necessary for Capytaine's main features.

 +------------+------------------------------------------+------------------------------+